 Sarah Kent, art critic, Time Out London 2005

 “I was impressed by how beautifully directed it was and how it handled the human remains with dignity and respect.
 Instead of the film being a dry scientific presentation, Lari has opted for a gothic atmosphere in B&W, using, however, accurate scientific data from the Museum's archives.
 I noticed that the audience came from various backgrounds (medicine, art, science etc.) and everybody found it very appealing...

 Dr Anastasia Tsaliki, bio and palaeopathologist on “The Deformity of Beauty”

 Born in Florence, Italy.
 Graduated with an MA in script writing and directing at Goldsmiths College, London in 2003, Lari lived in England until 2015.
 She's currently living in Ghent, Belgium.

-Lari exhibited internationally as photographer and her short films have been awarded and screened various film festivals.
-In the last few years she also collaborated with medical museums for personal artistic projects, including the world's renown Mütter Museum of Philadelphia.
+Lari exhibited internationally as photographer and her short films have been awarded and screened in various film festivals.
+In the last few years she also collaborated with medical museums for personal artistic projects, including the world's renowned Mütter Museum of Philadelphia.